Logistic Q-Learning

-\paragraph{Our contribution.} In this paper, we address the above issues by proposing a new algorithmic framework that unifies the advantages of REPS and DQNs, while removing their key limitations.
+\paragraph{Our contribution.} In this paper, we address the above issues by proposing a new algorithmic framework that unifies the advantages of \REPS and DQNs, while removing their key limitations.
 Our approach (called \QREPS) endows \REPS with a Q-function fully specifying the policy updates, thus enabling efficient model-free implementation akin to DQNs.
-As for REPS, the Q-functions of Q-REPS are obtained by solving a convex objective function (that we call \emph{logistic Bellman error}) naturally derived from a regularized LP formulation.
-We provide a practical algorithmic framework to optimize this objective and provide an error-propagation analysis of the resulting algorithm.
+Similarly to \REPS, the Q-functions of \QREPS are obtained by minimizing a convex objective function (that we call \emph{logistic Bellman error}) naturally derived from a regularized LP formulation.
+We provide a practical framework for optimizing this objective and provide formal performance guarantees for the resulting algorithm.